 This module focuses on integrating quantitative and qualitative dimensions of stablecoin activity through a unified analytical framework.
 It encompasses data from January 2022 to January 2024, a period sufficient to capture significant market trends and major events influencing the stability and transparency of leading USD-backed stablecoins.

-\textbf{On-chain Data.} We collect quantitative on-chain indicators such as market capitalization and token price for both USDT and USDC from \emph{CoinGecko}~\cite{coingecko}.
-These data provide daily aggregated snapshots across all supported blockchains, allowing us to track overall supply fluctuations and price stability over time.
+\textbf{Circulation Data.} We collect quantitative circulation indicators such as market capitalization and token price for both USDT and USDC from \emph{CoinGecko}~\cite{coingecko}.
+These data provide daily aggregated snapshots across supported blockchains, allowing us to track supply fluctuations and price stability over time.

-\textbf{Off-chain Data.} Complementary qualitative information is drawn from the official transparency portals of the two largest stablecoin issuers: \emph{Tether}~\cite{tether_transparency} and \emph{Circle}~\cite{circle_transparency}.
-We further compile textual disclosures, reserve attestations, and other public statements from these issuers, complemented by publicly available reports and media.
-These unstructured documents form the basis for semantic extraction and cross-modal alignment with on-chain quantitative metrics.
+\textbf{Issuer Disclosures.} Complementary disclosure evidence is drawn from the official transparency portals of the two largest stablecoin issuers, \emph{Tether}~\cite{tether_transparency} and \emph{Circle}~\cite{circle_transparency}.
+We further compile textual disclosures, reserve attestations, and other public statements released by these issuers, complemented by publicly available reports and media sources.
+These unstructured documents form the basis for semantic extraction and temporal alignment with quantitative circulation indicators.